Laleh-S/pac-man-game/README.md

 - **Challenges**

-One of the challenges in creating this game was the ghosts movement.
+**First challenge** in creating this game was the ghosts movement.
 The issue was that I set the ghosts starting position to be inside the ghosts house.
 I wanted my ghost to move in a random direction and this caused some of the ghosts to get stuck inside the ghost house and not be able to get out.
 I thought I would first get the ghosts out of the ghosts house and then set them to move randomly.

-Next challenge was the reset game option of the game.
+**Second challenge** was the reset game option of the game.
 I did not think about creating the reset game function from the beginning of the game therefore creating a reset function at the end of the game caused me a lot of headaches.
 To fix that I ended up changing the entire code.

 ````